bonnerl/facebook-feed-grabber-wp/README.md

 The options let you define a default feed that is used anywhere you call the plugin.
 You may also specify specific feeds to display in different areas.

+### Note From the Developer

+I haven't had the time needed to invest in this plugin to make it better.
+I may come back to it in the future if I find a need for it.
+While this plugin still works I would suggest using the [Custom Facebook Feed](https://wordpress.org/plugins/custom-facebook-feed/) plugin appears to be solid and well liked.

 ### Ways to Use

 * **Widget** Display a feed using a widget.